csci-185/spring2024/pages/_activities/final-html-css.md

 ## What to Submit
 **Please read carefully:** Doublecheck your work to make sure you've completed all of the tasks.
-Then, update your homepage by adding a link to `html-css-final-exam`.
-Sarah's final exam looks like this: <a href="https://vanwars.github.io/csci185-coursework/" target="_blank">https://vanwars.github.io/csci185-coursework/</a>

-After committing and syncing your changes to GitHub, paste the following links into the Moodle under the Final Exam submission section:

-1. A link to your **homepage** on GitHub pages.
+Then, update your homepage by adding a linking to the index.html page you just completed.
+After committing and syncing your changes to GitHub, paste a link to your **homepage** on GitHub pages into the Moodle.
-2. A link to your GitHub **code repository** (where your code files are stored).

-If your GitHub is not working for whatever reason, just zip your **COMPLETED** `final-exam` folder and upload it to the Moodle.
+* If your GitHub is not working for whatever reason, just zip your **COMPLETED** `javascript-final-exam` folder and upload it to the Moodle.